dougpm/gcp_toolkit/docs/tutorial.rst

     df = io.bq_to_bucket('SELECT fields FROM dataset.table_name',
                          'path/to/files/file_name')

-**Note:** The above may fail occasionally due to the table being to big to be extracted to a single file.
+**Note:** The above may fail occasionally due to the table being too big to be extracted to a single file.
 In that case, you must add a '*' wildcard to the file name, like so:

 .. code-block:: python